How To Remove Primer From Wood? (4 Methods)

 Pour some white vinegar into a clean bowl and mix with warm water.
 Then use a rag and the vinegar mixture to wipe the wooden surface.
 Leave it to dry.

-You can use mineral spirits or turpentine for oil-based primer.
-For water-based primer, mix a tablespoon of vinegar with some dish soap and warm water.
-Acetone is also a good choice for both types.
+A solvent-based remover, such as mineral spirits or turpentine, will remove oil-based primer from wood.
+For water-based primer, use a mixture of tablespoon of vinegar with dish soap and warm water.
+Acetone is a good choice for both types, too.

 • A bottle of acetone